BinaryMuse/chatterbox/README.md

 ### The Rails Application

 The Rails app is a standard Rails 3 application.
-Just `bundle install`, `rake db:schema:laod`, and `rails server` and you should be up and running.
+Once you've set up your `config/database.yml` file, a `bundle install`, `rake db:schema:laod`, and `rails server` and you should be up and running.

 ### The Faye Server